FutureProofHomes/Documentation/docs/multi-sensor-configs.md

----
-title: Multi-Sensor Configs
-description: How to enable different mmWave sensors.
-Use the off-sets to align your sensors.
-Or enable bluetooth presence detection.
----
-Coming Soon...

 <!-- ## Bluetooth Room Presence Detection

 If you have multiple Satellite1's in each room of your home you can track your smart watch or phone to determine what room you're in: